supaglue-labs/ts-etl-example/README.md

 - `API_HOST`: your Supaglue API host
 - `API_KEY`: your Supaglue API key
 - `PROVIDER_NAME`: the CRM you are operating against
-- `CUSTOMER_ID`: the id of the customer created in Supaglue
 - `PAGE_SIZE`: how many records to fetch per request

 By default this example app will write to Postgres.
 If you would like to write to S3 instead, fill in the environment variables below: